pulsar-edit/documentation/docs/customizing-pulsar/the-init-file.md

 ::: info
 The default init file for Pulsar has been changed from the previous CoffeeScript `init.coffee` file used by Atom to JavaScript.
 You are still able to use an old `init.coffee` file — and even create a new one for use instead of `init.js`.

-Should you wish to reference the specific version of this document for CoffeeScript, you can find it in the [Atom Archive](TODO).
+Should you wish to reference the specific version of this document for CoffeeScript, you can find it in [the Wayback Machine’s archived version of the Atom Flight Manual](https://web.archive.org/web/20200812183209/https://flight-manual.atom.io/hacking-atom/sections/the-init-file/).
 :::

 When Pulsar finishes loading, it will evaluate `init.js` in your <span class="platfom-linux platform-mac">`~/.pulsar`</span> <span class="platform-win">`%USERPROFILE%\.pulsar`</span> directory, giving you a chance to run JavaScript code to make customizations.
 Code in this file has full access to [Pulsar’s API](/api/pulsar/latest).
 If customizations become extensive, consider creating a package, which we will cover in [Package: Word count](/developing-for-pulsar/package-word-count/).